 Watch the tree grow

 Want a clean, easy-to-use app to help you build habits?
 Grow is a fantastic choice.
-It's not as complex as some of our other favorites, but for people that want to keep things as simple as possible, this is a great fit.
+It's not as complex as some of our other favorites, but this is a great fit for people who want to keep things as simple as possible.
 We also love the visualization of growing trees as you follow through with your habits.

-One of the most tedious tasks we have when it comes to "adulting" is balancing our checkbooks.
+One of the most tedious tasks when it comes to "adulting" is balancing our checkbooks.
 Monefy aims to simplify the process, making it easier than ever to account for every dollar you spend.
-There are an array of categories to choose from when it comes to categorizing where your dollars are being spent.
+There are various categories to choose from when it comes to organizing where you're spending your dollars.

 When using Monefy to its fullest potential, you can get an overview of where your money is going at a glance.
-Maybe it's time to spend a little less during the Steam sales, and put a little bit more into your savings account?
+For example, maybe it's time to spend a little less during Steam sales and instead put a little bit more into your savings?
 Monefy helps you figure everything out so that your money is well-spent and accounted for.

-While the app itself is awesome to use, the developers have included a few widgets to manage your finances even faster.
+While the app is incredible to use, the developers have included a few widgets to manage your finances even faster.
 And if you want to keep prying eyes from viewing anything, Monefy has password protection.
-There's even the ability to export your financial data with ease, so you can view the breakdown on a computer or transfer the information to another app.
+There's even the ability to export your financial data easily, so you can view the breakdown on a computer or transfer the information to another app.

 Stay productive in the New Year

 From projects to daily tasks and reminders, it can be tough to stay on top of everything that needs to be done.
-Thankfully, these applications can help become the second brain some of us need to make sure you can check off those boxes throughout the year.
+But, thankfully, these applications can become the second brain some of us need to continue checking off those boxes throughout the year.

 If you're looking for the best to-do apps for Android, then you can stop the search with Todoist.
 This is our favorite application for helping you get things done with more features than you could imagine.

 In addition to the fantastic Natural Language Parsing, Todoist is available on every platform, ranging from Windows to Android and everywhere in between.
-The free plan provides the ability to add up to 80 different projects along with a few integrations, but the true power is unlocked with Todoist Premium.
+The free plan allows up to 80 different projects and a few integrations, but the true power is unlocked with Todoist Premium.

-One new feature released at the end of 2020 was the new "Boards" options.
-This creates a kanban-style view for your various projects, and can be enabled on a per-project basis so you aren't stuck with an all-or-nothing approach.
+One new feature that we finally saw released was the new "Boards" options.
+This creates a Kanban-style view for your various projects and can be enabled on a per-project basis, so you aren't stuck with an all-or-nothing approach.

 Yes, Google Calendar can be used for tracking habits.
 Seriously!

-When you tap on the + icon in the app, you can then click the Goal bubble to add a goal/habit you want to follow.
-You can make goals for exercising, learning a new language, spending time with a friend, taking up a new hobby, cleaning the house, and a lot more.
+When you tap on the + icon in the app, you can click the Goal bubble to add a goal/habit you want to follow.
+For example, you can make goals for exercising, learning a new language, spending time with a friend, taking up a new hobby, cleaning the house, and a lot more.

 Once you find a goal you'd like to stick with, you choose how often you want to do it, how long you want to do that particular thing, and the time of day you want to do it.